 I worked here for 18 months while waiting for a community nursing post to come up as this is what I really wanted to do.
-I started as a community nurse in April 2001, and this is where I have spent the last 19 years of my career, all be in in different guises.
+I started as a community nurse in April 2001, and this is where I have spent the last 19 years of my career, all be it in different guises.
 I was a triage nurse for 18 months for the community and latterly from 2014 worked for a service called ICS.
 This service was rolled out to provide a multidisciplinary team approach to enable people at home, rather than being admitting to hospital.
-I met my 2 colleagues Liz and Chrissy working here approximately 12 years ago and now a new adventure begins for the 3 of us as nurse practitioners working together to provide nursing care at Oakham Grange.
-This is very exciting!!
-To be able to work as a professional with friends who you have the utmost trust and belief in is very special.
+Since August 2020 I have been one of the Senior Nurses at Oakham Grange and have thoroughly enjoyed being here since the very beginning.
+Getting to know every resident and their families and providing high standards of nursing care.

 Likes: Food, the odd weekend away, an alcoholic beverage, friends and my dog Bella

 Dislikes: Cooking, exercise and dishonesty

 Most of you already know me as I have been working as an agency nurse here, I am so happy to join Oakham Grange as a Service Manager.